 The Z stands for zombies.
 Yes, and you don’t even play as Ryu Hayabusa.
 In fact, you play as someone he’s killed who gets a robotic arm and wants to seek revenge.
-He’s accompanied by a busty hot intelligence woman who relays your objectives to you.
-The story is pretty throw away, but Ninja Gaiden is known for fantastic combat.
+He’s accompanied by a busty hot intelligent woman who relays your objectives to you.
+The story is pretty throwaway, but Ninja Gaiden is known for fantastic combat.
 Yaiba has a good combat system, but the game relies on fighting way too much and doesn’t break up the monotony.

 I never really heard of Ian Livingstone’s Fighting Fantasy novels.
 I just ran across this on Google Play one day and was instantly immersed.
 This is a text-based adventure with some RPG elements thrown in.
 Think of this as a pick-your-own-adventure with dice.
 Thankfully the game handles most of the tedious work for you like keeping track of items, stamina, and other stats.
 The story is really intriguing because of how mysterious the whole setting is.
 You play as a man who is captured and taken to some secluded castle.
 You later find out people are being turned into zombies to become part of some crazy guy’s personal army.
 These aren’t just regular zombies and are a bit smart as you will find out in the story.

 Ever since the entertainment industry was born man has always loved to be scared.
-Despite our curiosity for death we loathe it every day yet we surround ourselves with it in an ironic twist.
+Despite our curiosity about death, we loathe it every day yet we surround ourselves with it in an ironic twist.
 Dead Space 2 is just a dot on the timeline of horror and death in media, and we suck it up like candy.
-What makes Dead Space 2 quench our curiosity for horror, and pushing the human mind to its psychological limits?
+What makes Dead Space 2 quench our curiosity for horror, and push the human mind to its psychological limits?
 The story of Isaac Clarke aboard The Sprawl, and returning to the Ishimura, may hold the answers.

 Isaac Clarke wakes up in a straight jacket and is being chased by Necromorphs once again.
 He has to destroy The Marker, but he doesn’t know how.
 His journey through The Sprawl is very dangerous and gut-wrenching, but I guarantee you’ll love it.
 The combat is pretty much the same but feels slightly tighter and a little more responsive this time around.
 De-limbing Necromorphs is as satisfying as ever and proves to be pretty scary and gruesome.
 You can now use your telekinesis module in combat such as throwing limbs and objects at enemies to kill them, but I rarely used this method.